-Members Primary Responsibilities Mary Ann Cloyd (Chair) Michael J. Berthelot Lori Tauber Marcus Kristin Colber-Baker The Board determined that each member of the Audit Committee meets the independence requirements of the NYSE Listing Standards and the enhanced independence standards for Audit Committee members required by the SEC.
-Oversees the quality and integrity of our financial statements and financial reporting process Oversees our systems of internal controls over financial reporting and disclosure controls and procedures Oversees the performance of our internal audit services function Engages the independent auditors and evaluates their qualifications, independence, and performance Establish hiring policies for employees or former employees of the independent auditor Oversees the compliance by the Company with legal and regulatory requirements including the Company's Code of Ethics Policy Establishes procedures for the receipt, retention, and treatment of complaints regarding accounting, internal accounting controls or auditing matters Monitors the effectiveness of the Company's information system controls and security
+Members Primary Responsibilities Mary Ann Cloyd (Chair) Michael J. Berthelot Lori Tauber Marcus Ajai Puri The Board determined that each member of the Audit Committee meets the independence requirements of the NYSE listing standards and the enhanced independence standards for Audit Committee members required by the SEC.
+Oversees the quality and integrity of our financial statements and financial reporting process Oversees our systems of internal controls over financial reporting and disclosure controls and procedures Oversees the performance of our internal audit services function Engages the independent auditors and evaluates their qualifications, independence, and performance Establishes hiring policies for employees or former employees of the independent auditor Oversees the compliance by the Company with legal and regulatory requirements including the Company's Code of Business Ethics and Conduct Policy and the Related Party Transactions Policy Establishes procedures for the receipt, retention, and treatment of complaints regarding accounting, internal accounting controls or auditing matters

 Financial Expertise.
 The Board determined that each member of the Audit Committee is financially literate, knowledgeable and qualified to review financial statements.
-In addition, the Board has determined that Mary Ann Cloyd, Michael J. Berthelot and Kristin Colber-Baker each qualifies as an "audit committee financial expert" as defined by SEC rules.
+In addition, the Board has determined that Mary Ann Cloyd, Michael J. Berthelot, Lori Tauber Marcus and Ajai Puri each qualifies as an "audit committee financial expert" as defined by SEC rules.